Contact Info: Committee on Special Education

 If issues remain after a regular series of Instructional Support Team (IST) meetings and instructional interventions, the team will assist in the processing of a request for a referral to the Committee on Special Education.

-A request for a referral to the Committee on Special Education can be made if families or a doctor suspect that child may have a disability, which affects learning.
-Contact Tammy Wood, Director of Special Programs and Services, in writing or by phone using the contact information above to make such a request.
+A request for a referral to the Committee on Special Education can be made if families or a doctor suspect that a child may have a disability, which affects learning.
+Contact Andrea Eldridge, Director of Special Programs and Services, in writing or by phone using the contact information above to make such a request.

-A referral is a written statement asking that the school district evaluate a child to determine needs for special education services.
-This written statement should be addressed to Tammy Wood, the chairperson of the school district's committee, or the building principal at the child’s school.
+A referral is a written statement asking that the school district evaluate a child to determine the needs for special education services.
+This written statement should be addressed to Andrea Eldridge, the chairperson of the school district's committee, or the building principal at the child's school.
 The referral should be specific to the area of need and will result in the parent or legal guardian agreeing to have the child tested by the district to determine the need for special education services.

 A referral packet will need to be completed and returned to the district's Office of Special Programs and Services after a request for a referral has been made.
 A New York Parent’s Guide to Special Education for Children Ages 3-21 as well as a Procedural Safeguards Notice will be included in the packet.